Welcome to How to Write and Produce A Play!

 If you have any questions, or if you would like to share pictures of your play rehearsals, props, costumes, or sets, you can email me, (with your parents’ permission), at firstname.lastname@example.org.
-We may post some pictures on my website:
+Visit my website at: https://christianscripts-public.sharepoint.com/Pages/default.aspx.

 “I can do all things through Christ, which strengtheneth me,” (Philippians 4:13 KJV).